-The Department is committed to providing a high standard of service at all times.
-However, If you are not happy with the service you receive from staff in the Department of Justice, we will try to address your complaint in a professional and timely manner.
+The Department of Justice is committed to providing a high standard of service at all times.
+However, if you are not happy with the service you receive from staff in the Department of Justice, we will try to address your complaint in a professional and timely manner.

 Making a Complaint

-- Incorrect information or guidance issued by the Department
+- Incorrect information or guidance issued by the Department; or

-When making a complaint please provide as much information as possible along with contact details, such as your name, telephone number and postal address.
+When making a complaint please provide as much information as possible along with contact details, such as your name, telephone number, email address and / or postal address.

 The Assembly Ombudsman

 If you remain dissatisfied with the Department’s final response to your complaint, you can ask your MLA to refer your case to the Northern Ireland Assembly Ombudsman, in any of the following ways;

 Freepost BEL 1478